Spotify: Accounts and subscriptions

-Spotify also offers an "Audiobook Access" option giving paying subscribers access to their audiobook catalog for a limited time each month.
+Spotify also offers an "Audiobook Access" option giving paying subscribers access to its audiobook catalog for a limited time each month.

 Monetization

 In 2008, just after launch, the company made a loss of 31.8 million Swedish kronor (US$4.4 million).
 In October 2010, Wired reported that Spotify was making more money for labels in Sweden than any other retailer "online or off".
 Years after growth and expansion, a November 2012 report suggested strong momentum for the company.
 In 2011, it reported a near US$60 million net loss from revenue of $244 million, while it was expected to generate a net loss of $40 million from revenue of $500 million in 2012.
 Another source of income was music purchases from within the app, however this service was removed in January 2013.

 In May 2016, Spotify announced "Sponsored Playlists", a monetisation opportunity in which brands can specify the audiences they have in mind, with Spotify matching the marketer with suitable music in a playlist.
 That September, Spotify announced that it had paid a total of over $5 billion to the music industry.
 In June 2017, as part of renegotiated licenses with Universal Music Group and Merlin Network, Spotify's financial filings revealed its agreement to pay more than $2 billion in minimum payments over the next two years.

 As of 2017, Spotify was not yet a profitable company.
 Spotify's revenue for Q1 2020 amounted to €1.85 billion ($2 billion).
 A large part of this sum, €1.7 billion ($1.84 billion), came from Spotify Premium subscribers.
 Gross profit in the same quarter amounted to €472 million ($511 million), with an operating loss of €17 million ($18 million).
 Despite subscriber and podcasts growth, during Q2 of 2020, Spotify reported a loss of €356 million (€1.91 per share).
 The "deeper" loss came as a result of the company's tax debt to over one-third of its employees in Sweden.
-Spotify became profitable for the first time in 2024 with a net profit of €1.14 billion ($1.17 billion).
+Spotify reported its first full-year profit in 2024, with net income of €1.14 billion ($1.17 billion).
+In 2025, revenue was €17.186 billion, operating income was €2.198 billion and net income was €2.212 billion.

 By 2024, Spotify added 15 hours of audiobook listening to its premium tier.
 In order to balance the expense of licensing audiobooks and music together, the company started a new "bundle" royalty rate to songwriters.
 Billboard estimated that the changes will pay songwriters and publishers $150 million less "from premium, duo and family plans for the first 12 months that this is in effect, compared to what they would have earned if these three subscriptions were never bundled."